tueimage/essential-skills/python-hints.md

 * Do not use more than one blank line otherwise.
 * Put spaces around every operator, e.g. `1 + 1 == 2`, `x = 3`, not `1+1==2` and `x=3`.
 * Do not put spaces around `=` when defining keyword arguments in functions, e.g. `translate_point(translation=[1, 2], point=[3, 4])`.
+* Put all `import` statements at the top of a file.
+It is best not to import packages within functions or classes.

 ### Use doc strings

-If your project becomes larger, it is useful to use doc strings for documentation.
+When your project becomes larger, it is useful to use doc strings for documentation.
 Doc strings are strings at the start of classes, methods, and functions that describe what they do.
-For complicated functions, it also worthwile to mention which arguments are expected, what their types are, and what the function returns.
+For complicated functions, it also worthwhile to mention which arguments are expected, what their types are, and what the function returns.
 Often the following format is used:

 ```python
 def translate_point(translation, point):